 Why should we consider adding more exercise like isometrics?

-At StrengthSpace, we deliver bespoke, full-body strength training routines involving mostly dynamic (moving) exercises.
+At StrengthSpace in Chesapeake, we deliver bespoke, full-body strength training routines involving mostly dynamic (moving) exercises.
 Our clients typically train only once or twice a week, depending on the level of effort they can tolerate.
 And when the intensity is dialed in correctly, the evidence is clear that very abbreviated training routines of just 1 to 2 sessions per week can be more than adequate for building and maintaining a healthy level of muscle mass and strength.

 And because the routines are so brief, clients often wonder if they should be doing something more outside their supervised workouts.
 My first answer to this question is always: “Find activities that are fun for you!”
 If you miss playing tennis, or you enjoy hiking or gardening, then you already have the answer of what else you should be doing.
 The benefits of increasing our activity levels by even small amounts are significant, and well established.